choco-cupcake/GoodBoi/README.md

 ##### Slither Runner
 The Slither Runner module is designed to run Slither instances in parallel and save the results to the database.
 It takes a set of detectors as input and uses only the detectors that have not been used on a contract before, in order to analyze the contract.

+Analyses are minimized by aggregating contracts by their sourcefiles signatures: clone contracts are analyzed only once.

 Currently, the analysis module is run on demand, but in the future, when there are multiple custom detectors available, it will be designed to run continuously, actively searching for hits on newly parsed contracts on a daily basis.